svermeulen/vim-easyclip/README.md

 `nnoremap <leader>yfn :call easyclip#Yank(expand('%'))<cr>`

+### Feedback ###

+Feel free to email all feedback/criticism/suggestions to sfvermeulen@gmail.com.
+Or, feel free to create a github issue.

 ### Todo ###

 - `:Yanks` command should maybe open up the list of yanks in a scratch buffer so that it is searchable